 1) Draw a circle in chalk.
 It need not be perfect, but the closer it is to perfect, the better.
 Some sources claim red chalk is best, but any color should be fine.

 2) Draw a pentagram inside the circle, with its top pointing north.

-3) Have your four trustworthy friends postion themselves, one standing by each point of the pentagram.
+3) Have your between three to thirteen of your most trustworthy friends postion themselves, one standing by each point of the pentagram.
 The position does not matter, except for whoever stands at the northern point should be the most strong-willed (Highest CHA).
 Make sure they do not step over the chalk lines as well.

 4) Place a candle in front of each one.
 I hear that red candles work best, but any color should be fine.

 5) Make a circle of salt around each of your friends, and place one where you are going to stand.